 - 3 cups chicken broth

-- 1 15 oz can cannellini beans (aka white kidney beans, rinsed and drained)
+- 15 oz cannellini beans, rinsed & drained (aka white kidney beans)